Monash is the youngest member of the Group of Eight, the coalition of Australia’s most prestigious research-intensive universities.

 Monash researchers have been leaders in areas like IVF and reproduction, road safety, malaria and influenza treatment, and stem cells for many years, and in some cases, decades.

-• Discovered a potential new treatment for breast cancer (2010).
-Over four years, their research team analysed more than 400 human breast cancer tissue samples.
-They found that more aggressive breast tumours were less likely to be accompanied by the presence of a protein known as INPP4B.
+● discovered a potential new treatment for breast cancer (2010).
+Over four years, their research team analyzed more than 400 human breast cancer tissue samples.
+They found that more aggressive breast tumors were less likely to be accompanied by the presence of a protein known as INPP4B.
 They then created an antibody to INPP4B, which easily detects the protein in biopsies.